ProjectNeura/LEADS/README.md

 python -m leads_vec -r systemd run
 ```

-This will register a user systemd service to start the program.
+This will register a user Systemd service to start the program.

 To enable auto-start at boot, run the following.